-In the coming months, Julian’s family will need a tremendous amount of support.
-There are day-to-day needs, medical bills, medical equipment to purchase, household needs, loss of work and memories to create.
+In the coming months, Julian’s family needed a tremendous amount of support.
+There were day-to-day needs, medical bills, medical equipment to purchase, household needs, loss of work and memories to create.
 There is no way to know the length of time this little boy will be with his family, and what expenses will accumulate.

-How do you help a family headed on a journey to say goodbye?
+How did we help a family headed on a journey to say goodbye?

 Thomas Richards Charity was able to handicap this van for a family in need.

 The Thomas Richards Charity board and family members came together to clean up the yard of an amazing Veteran.
 We organized the yard clean up for a Disabled Vietnam Vet, Jerry.
 On May 31,2015 in the Rochester Hills area, we all met and pitched in together to help tidy up Jerry’s yard.
 Jerry keeps an amazing home and yard but due to an illness and surgery this month he wasn’t able to take care of his yard.
 Thank you to all those who came out to support the cause, Jerry, and Veterans like him.

 2015’s Golf Outing put on by the Matt Mascato Charity was in support of helping Izzy to be pain free and to fund her surgery.
 The Golf Outing was held at Sylvan Glen Golf Course and Camp Ticonderoga on July 31, 2015.Because of your generous donations and support, Izzy’s surgery was able to occur.
 Thomas Richards Charity thanks you for your continued support.
 Please continue to read to see more about Izzy’s story, condition, and results.